Health Benefits of Honey

 - better alternative to sugar for diabetics and non-diabetics

 - tastes great

 Sounds great to me!
 I’ve also heard it can treat dandruff and acne, but I haven’t tried it out yet.
 Trust me, I will be shortly.
 (I’ll let you know how it goes!)
 But there’s one thing you must know about this substance: DO NOT GIVE TO CHILDREN UNDER THE AGE OF ONE.

 Dust and dirt sometimes contain bacteria called Clostridium botulinum.
 There are chances it can end up in honey.
-Although it doesn’t pose any treats to adults, it can caused botulism in infants.
+Although it doesn’t pose any threats to adults, it can cause botulism in infants.
 That’s a rare disorder that children under the age of one are susceptible to because their body and immune system are still developing.
 It can leave the child paralyzed and placed in an ICU on a respirator.
 Let’s keep our children safe and not expose them to the risk.

 That being said, infants can still eat items that are honey flavored like Honey Nut Cheerios.
 Other than that, honey offers a lot to humans over the age of one.
 There are so many health benefits of honey!
-I encourage you to contact your local bee keeper and see how you can obtain some today!
+I encourage you to contact your local beekeeper and see how you can obtain some today!